nathaliellenaa/opensearch-mcp-server-py/USER_GUIDE.md

 ## Tool Filter

-OpenSearch MCP server supports tool filtering to enable/disable specific tools by name, category, or operation type.
+OpenSearch MCP server supports tool filtering to disable specific tools by name, category, or operation type.
 You can configure filtering using either a YAML configuration file or environment variables.

-We provide a sample [`example_filter.yml`](example_filter.yml) that demonstrates basic configuration structure, including a "critical" category containing essential operation tools.
-This sample configuration serves as a starting point that you can customize based on your specific requirements.

 ### Configuration Methods